ai-for-public-services/img-rtc-demonstrator/index.md

 ## Visual Interpretation of Clusters

 Figure 5 shows a visual inspection of five randomly chosen road segments from the chosen clusters.
-Each road segment is shown with their two paired buffers.
-Policymakers from these cities will be best positioned to interpret the clusters and determine what interventions might be appropriate, however there are some high-level conclusions that can be made from a simple visual inspection
+Each road segment is shown with the two paired images that provided information about the road segment.
+Policymakers from these cities will be best positioned to interpret the clusters and determine what interventions might be appropriate, however there are some high-level conclusions that can be made from a simple visual inspection.

 **Gloucester**
 Roundabouts appear in nearly all the images of the selected cluster.
 Given the high rate of RTCs involving motorcycles within this cluster, it could be that motorcycles have particular difficulties with roundabouts in Gloucester, perhaps emphasizing the need for clarity in their right of way assignments.
 This echoes Gloucestershire’s recent Local Transport Plan which called for interventions of increased education programmes aimed at motorcyclists.